How Snap Built a High Performance Tax Team Culture

 Tax Technology

-The team sees itself as somewhere in the middle regarding technology adoption: fully automated or using robots for returns (yet!) but are also not completely ad hoc.
+The team sees itself as somewhere in the middle regarding technology adoption: not fully automated or using robots for returns (yet!) but are also not completely ad hoc.

 There is no dedicated TaxTech department or allocated engineering headcount for the tax team.
 This means that the tax team has to be on top of planning.